Lintott-Alexander Park: History

+The park was noted on a national level in 1928 for hosting the baking of the "World's Largest Strawberry Shortcake" and again three years later for the cooking of a record-breaking omelet.
+The grounds were the gathering place in the 1920s and 1930s for the city's annual Farmers and Merchants Picnic, a joint festival begun in 1917 from an existing farmers event.
+Hosted by local businesses and farmers, the festivities were held to advertise the community's economic progress and capabilities.

+Due to the parks location on the Chehalis River, several severe floods of the park have occurred.
+A major flood occurred during December 1933 that eroded the banks of the Chehalis River at the park, jeopardizing the loss of the beach.
+A severe flood event in 1975 submerged Alexander Park leading to extensive damages at the site, with roads leading to the park washed out.

 The city briefly turned the park's responsibility over to the Boy Scouts in the 1980s.
 With increasing liability concerns due to vandalism, coupled with budget and maintenance issues, the park became "overgrown and abandoned" and was closed by the city in 1988.
 In 2004, a prior resident, Jim Lintott, donated $25,000 in honor of his father, beginning a movement to renovate the closed park.
-Other contributions followed quickly, including a donation raised by a local power plant and its employees to commemorate a local Chehalis resident, Traci Hampton.
+He raised his donation to $100,000 and other contributions followed quickly, including a donation raised by a local power plant and its employees to commemorate a local Chehalis resident, Traci Hampton.
+The following year, an additional pavilion was needed and Lintott donated the funds to cover the project.

 The restored park was renamed officially as Robert E. Lintott-Alexander Park with permission from the Alexander family and reopened with playgrounds, sport courts, picnic areas, and a perimeter walking path; future maintenance is to be overseen by the Chehalis Foundation and voluntary efforts of the community.